ProfPAThomas/py-galaxies/docs/jb_pygal/developers/galaxy_formation_model.rst

 Their virial temperature is typically lower than that of the host halo.
 They contain **hot gas** (the galactic corona).

+They may also contain **stars** (intracluster stars) that have been stripped from non-central galaxies.

 Galaxy merging
 ::::::::::::::

 At the beginning of each timestep, check for merging of satellite galaxies onto the central galaxy.
 This will trigger a rearrangement of both stars and cold gas within the central galaxy, dependent upon the change in angular momentum.
-It may or may not require imposition of an explicit starburst phase, or that may arise naturally from the compression of cold gas -- to be determined.
-The black hole of the satellite will merge onto that of the central galaxy.
+It may or may not require imposition of an explicit starburst phase, or that may arise naturally from the compression of cold gas -- to be determined: for now we follow previous models by triggering a starburst if the mass ratio of the merging satellites is close to unity.
+The black hole of the satellite will merge onto that of the central galaxy and also trigger BH accretion and quasar activity.

 Cooling
 :::::::